 What to do about phragmites is difficult and controversial, so we hoped to sparked a dialogue.
 We have received some thoughtful responses to Brad Badelt’s feature article “Killer weed.”
-Here are two letters from readers who care deeply about the environment, but hold different perspectives on phragmites.
+Here are several letters from readers who care deeply about the environment, but hold different perspectives on phragmites.
 Where do you stand?

 I read Brad Badelt’s feature “Killer weed,” and this is the type of article that is needed to gain public awareness, and hopefully public support in volunteering to help to solve this problem.